The following nurseries provide free native plants under Brisbane City Council's Free Native Plants Program.

 |57 Paten Road, The Gap||07 3300 6304|

-Downfall Creek Bushland Centre is an additional collection point for free native plants.
+Downfall Creek Bushland Centre and Karawatha Forest Discovery Centre are additional collection points for free native plants.
 Residential ratepayers can present their paid rates notice from the current financial year in exchange for 2 free plants.

 |Region||Council collection point||Address||Contact number|